EXPERIENCE AMERICAN AND CHURCH HISTORY BY VISITING WASHINGTON, D.C., NEW YORK CITY, PALMYRA, NAUVOO, WINTER QUARTERS AND MORE!

 Meet Dr. Clark D. Anderson.
 EdD

-Clark was born to a remarkable family of 9 children and raised in Orem, Utah.
+Clark was born to a remarkable family of nine children and raised in Orem, Utah.
 His father Gary was a gifted religious educator at BYU and served as director of the BYU Study Abroad Program to the Middle East.
 Clark accompanied his father to the Holy Land on both semesters and was a student at the BYU Jerusalem Center in 1986.
 Clark received his Bachelor’s and Master’s degrees from BYU and a Doctorate Degree from the University of Wyoming.
 His professional career includes 20 years as a Religious Educator and 12 years as an EFY (Especially for Youth) Speaker & Session Director.
 Clark started the family business of Anderson Tours 24 years ago.
-Clark is married to the impressive Heather Ballard and together they have ten children and seven grandchildren.
+Clark is married to the impressive Heather Ballard and together they have ten children and six grandchildren.

 Day 1 (Mon.
 July 4): GETTYSBURG / WASHINGTON DC TEMPLE